Proof of language skills for visa

 For many residence permits in Germany, language proficiency plays a crucial role.
 The classification is based on the Common European Framework of Reference for Languages .
 The scale ranges from A1 (basic knowledge) to C1 (near-native proficiency).
 The required level for each purpose is regulated by law.
 For example, level A1 is considered basic language skills, while B1 is considered sufficient and B2 is considered good language skills (see Section 2 Paragraphs 9-12 of the Residence Act ).

 Proof of language proficiency is usually provided through recognized language certificates .
 The Goethe Institute is one of the best-known providers.
 Telc or TestDaF exams are also often accepted.
 It is important that the certificate is current and recognized by the immigration authorities or embassy.
-In certain cases, however, proof of language proficiency may also be possible through everyday conversation (without a certificate) (see, for example, the Federal Ministry of the Interior's application guidelines for the Residence Act, Section 28.2.4 ).
+In certain cases, however, proof of language proficiency may also be possible through everyday conversation (without a certificate) (see, for example, the Federal Ministry of the Interior's Guidelines for the Residence Act, Section 28.2.4 ).

 2. Knowledge of German is required for these stays

 Not every visa requires language skills , but for certain residence permits, German is a must.
-For example, anyone wishing to complete a qualified vocational training program in Germany generally needs language skills at least at level B1.
+For example, those wishing to complete a qualified vocational training program in Germany generally need language skills at least at level B1.
 Proof of language skills is also often required for visas seeking a university place or for the Opportunity Card visa for non-recognized skilled workers.
 As a general rule, German language skills are always required if the job requires it (see Plausibility ).

-The same applies to recognition procedures in the healthcare sector : Doctors applying for their license to practice medicine must also demonstrate language skills.
+A similar situation applies to recognition procedures in the healthcare sector : Doctors applying for their license to practice medicine must also demonstrate language skills.
 Likewise, good German language skills are required for a settlement permit , a permanent EU residence permit , or naturalization .
 In all of these cases, language skills are a key prerequisite for integration and professional success in Germany.
 Special conditions apply to the immigration of spouses (see below).

 3. These visas do not require proof of language proficiency

-For spouses joining a foreign national, proof of language proficiency at A1 level is generally required .
+For spouses joining a foreigner, proof of language proficiency at A1 level is generally required .
 This means the person joining the family must demonstrate basic language skills before being permitted to enter Germany.
 This is regulated by law in Section 30 of the Residence Act.
 The goal is to facilitate the integration of family members and create a language foundation for life in Germany.

 5. FAQ